 Georgia-Armenia-Azerbaijan have had very troubled pasts which kept traveller’s away from these little pieces of heaven.
 This region is now open to tourism like never before and this mountainous region is as welcoming as its people.

+This Georgia-Armenia-Azerbaijan Itinerary will give you a sensory overload as you experience both Middle-Eastern & European cultures while you travel deep into the heart of the Caucasus.
 Georgia, Armenia and Azerbaijan were also part of the ancient silk route, so keep an ear out for the many folklores and stories during your travels here.
+Long post alert!

-Azerbaijan and Armenia have long standing conflicts with each other, the dislike is felt more at the Azeri side, and all borders between these countries are closed.
-We would suggest you start from Azerbaijan and make your way through Georgia and not the other way around.
+Azerbaijan and Armenia have long standing conflicts with each other, the dislike felt more at the Azeri side, and all borders between these countries are closed.
+It is best to start your road trip from Azerbaijan and make your way through Georgia and not the other way around.
 Why?
-Because having an Armenian stamp on your passport does not bode very well at Azerbaijan.
+Having an Armenian stamp on your passport leads to a lot of questions at the Azerbaijan airport.

 Day 1 Arrive in Baku-AZERBAIJAN

 Day 2 Gobustan Mud Volacano, Gobustan National Park, Yanardag and Atesgah-AZERBAIJAN

 Day 3 Qabala-AZERBAIJAN

 Day 5 Kakheti,GEORGIA